rynmurdock/Forking/ip_readme.md

 # Image to Video Prior

 Just an ip adapter on LTX.
-We assume it'd generalize to longer videos.
+We hope it'd generalize to longer videos.

-Don't need to load T5; just image embedding into the adapter, then output that vae-encoded image.
+- timestep selection :/